loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-53-constructible-universe.md

 **Self-Reference**: Each level L_α knows exactly what can be defined from previous levels.

-**Consciousness Model**: L represents consciousness that includes only what it can explicitly construct.
+**Observer Model**: L represents observer that includes only what it can explicitly construct.

 **Minimality**: Nothing exists unless it can be proven to exist.